xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [01/2026] I was invited to give a talk at Shanghai Jiao Tong University

-[01/2026] Our paper "[Three-stage progressive modality reweighting and interaction framework for robust RGB-T tracking](https://www.sciencedirect.com/science/article/abs/pii/S0950705126001966)" has been accepted to **Knowledge-Based Systems**.
+[01/2026] Our paper "[Three-stage progressive modality reweighting and interaction framework for robust RGB-T tracking](https://www.sciencedirect.com/science/article/abs/pii/S0950705126001966)" has been accepted by **Knowledge-Based Systems**.

-[01/2026] Our paper "[Towards a robust adversarial patch attack against RGB-T crowd counting](https://www.sciencedirect.com/science/article/pii/S0031320326001123)" has been accepted to **Pattern Recognition**.
+[01/2026] Our paper "[Towards a robust adversarial patch attack against RGB-T crowd counting](https://www.sciencedirect.com/science/article/pii/S0031320326001123)" has been accepted by **Pattern Recognition**.

-[01/2026] Our paper "[Multi-view pedestrian detection via residual mask fusion and cosine similarity-based passive sampler for video surveillance systems](https://www.sciencedirect.com/science/article/abs/pii/S0167739X2600018X)" has been accepted to **Future Generation Computer Systems**.
+[01/2026] Our paper "[Multi-view pedestrian detection via residual mask fusion and cosine similarity-based passive sampler for video surveillance systems](https://www.sciencedirect.com/science/article/abs/pii/S0167739X2600018X)" has been accepted by **Future Generation Computer Systems**.

-[01/2026] Our paper "[MCIVA: A Multi-View Pedestrian Detection Framework with Central Inverse Nearest Neighbor Map and View Adaptive Module](https://www.sciencedirect.com/science/article/pii/S1566253526000217)" has been accepted to **Information Fusion**.
+[01/2026] Our paper "[MCIVA: A Multi-View Pedestrian Detection Framework with Central Inverse Nearest Neighbor Map and View Adaptive Module](https://www.sciencedirect.com/science/article/pii/S1566253526000217)" has been accepted by **Information Fusion**.

-[01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted to **ICRA2026**, which will be held in Vienna, Austria, on June 1, 2026.
+[01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted by **ICRA2026**, which will be held in Vienna, Austria, on June 1, 2026.
 More details can be found [here](https://workshop-pbp2026.github.io/).

 [01/2026] Welcome Yanlong to join my lab as a PhD student!
 Yanlong is fully funded by a QUEX joint PhD studentship